Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: SZ power spectrum and cluster counts with massive neutrinos

 \subsection{Power spectrum}

 We compute the SZ power spectrum according to the halo model of structure formation (see \cite{Cooray:2002dia} for a review of the halo model, and \cite{Komatsu:1999ev} for its application to the SZ power spectrum).
 Here, we only consider the $1$-halo contribution to the SZ power spectrum, as the 2-halo term is at least one order of magnitude smaller on scales of observational interest \citep[e.g.,][]{Komatsu:1999ev, Hill:2013baa, Horowitz:2016dwk}.
-The model of the SZ power spectrum has three main ingredients: the differential volume element, $\mathrm{d}V/(\mathrm{d}z\mathrm{d}\Omega)$ with respect to redshift and solid angle, the HMF, $\mathrm{d}N/\mathrm{d}M\mathrm{d}V$, and the square of the 2d Fourier transform of the ICM electron pressure profile integrated over the line-of-sight, $|y_\ell (M,z)|^2$.
+The model of the SZ power spectrum has three main ingredients: the differential volume element, $\mathrm{d}V/(\mathrm{d}z\mathrm{d}\Omega)$ with respect to redshift and solid angle; the HMF, $\mathrm{d}N/\mathrm{d}M\mathrm{d}V$; and the square of the 2d Fourier transform of the ICM electron pressure profile integrated over the line-of-sight, $|y_\ell (M,z)|^2$.
 The angular power spectrum of the SZ effect is obtained by integrating the product of these three quantities over redshift, $z$, and cluster masses, $M$:

-With massive neutrinos, the differential volume element and Fourier transform of the pressure profile can be computed without modifications \citep[see, e.g., ][]{Bolliet:2017lha}.
-However, the calculation of the HMF needs some revision. \cite{Costanzi:2013bhatex} performed N-body simulations incorporating massive neutrinos.
+With massive neutrinos, the differential volume element and Fourier transform of the pressure profile can be computed without modifications \citep[see, e.g., ][for details about the computation of the volume element, the HMF and the pressure profile]{Bolliet:2017lha}.
+Indeed, since neutrinos constitute a tiny fraction of the halo masses and do not interact with baryons, they are expected to have negligible effects on the electron pressure profiles.
+However, the calculation of the HMF needs some revision due to the presence of massive neutrinos. \cite{Costanzi:2013bhatex} and \cite{Castorina:2013wga} performed N-body simulations incorporating massive neutrinos.
 In agreement with \cite{Ichiki:2011ue} and subsequent work of \cite{LoVerde:2014rxa}, they showed that the \cite{Tinker:2008ff} fitting formula remains valid for the HMF, provided one does not use the total linear matter power spectrum and the total matter density but rather the power spectrum of CDM and baryons, $P_\mathrm{cb}(k,z)$, and the density $\rho_\mathrm{cb}=(\Omega_\mathrm{c} + \Omega_\mathrm{b})\rho_\mathrm{crit}$ in the calculation of the variance of the smoothed over-density field $\sigma(M,z)$.
 More explicitly, the square of this quantity is given by

 where $R=[3M/4\pi\rho_\mathrm{cb}]$ and $W(x)$ is the top-hat window function.
 This `cb' prescription is consistent with the physical expectation that neutrinos do not cluster as much as baryons and CDM, and thus, do not trigger the formation of compact objects \citep[see, e.g.,][for details]{LoVerde:2014rxa}.